remghoost/vRisingPRimer/README.md

 - **I will place a guide at the end for editing your server settings after the initial setup, if you end up wanting to do that.**

-## **A few important things to know when first starting out.**

-- **I'll mostly be covering things that the game doesn't really tell you right off the bat, but are important to know.** I won't cover things like combat, movement, etc. You should be able to figure those things out.

 ## **Follow the tutorial.
 No really.**